nsryan2/2024-ryan-ms/README.md

       2. SWU.
       3. Energy production.
       4. Mass of fresh and used fuel.
+      5. Questions:
+         1. Why do we use this metric?
+         2. Where in the fuel cycle is it impacted?
+         3. How is it calculated?
+         4. How does Cyclus treat this metric? (is that a valuable question, distinct from the above by relating to the software)
+         5. What assumptions impact this metric?

 5. Transition scenarios.
       1. Outline Amanda's methodology.
       2. Identify the intersection of scope and highlight the differences.